 - 1. Its immediate parent is public and - 2.
-Its name does not contain a single leading underscore.
+Its name does not start with a single or double underscore. - (a) Note, names that start and end with a double underscore are public (e.g. \\init\\.py).

 A construct's immediate parent is the construct that contains it.
 For example, a method's parent is a class object.
 A class' parent is usually a module, but might also be a function, method, etc. A module can either have no parent, or it can have a parent that is a package.